mindspore-lab/mindone/examples/stable_diffusion_v2/lora_finetune.md

 output_path=output/lora_pokemon  # modify to your output path
 ```

-`prompts.txt` is a file containing the prompts for the corresponding real images, for example
+`prompts.txt` is a file which contains multiple prompts, and each line is the caption for a real image in test set, for example

 ```text
 a drawing of a spider on a white background